BLOG

 Given there was no contractual relationship between the doctor and health company in this case, the outcome may seem surprising.
 However, it is yet another example of the Tribunal looking past whatever contractual documents exist and at the real relationship between the parties.

 Given that there is no magic in the contracts in these situations, it is incumbent on employers to make sure that they consider each case on its merits in line with established case law and the relevant tests.
-With this in mind, it’s always wise to take advice from an Employment Law specialist before acting.
+With this in mind, it’s always wise to take specialist Employment Law advice before acting.

 Find what you were looking for?